tdwg/bdq/tg2/_review/docs/tutorial/index.md

 As descriptions go, it doesn’t get simpler than that.

 This description will also be used in Data Quality Reports to explain to users what the test is doing, so it should be clear and concise.
-It should not include details about how the test might implemented, but it should provide just enough information for a user to understand what the test is checking for.
+It should not include details about how the test might be implemented, but it should provide just enough information for a user to understand what the test is checking for.

+**Reasoning for Simplicity:** In this test, we are not validating the *contents* or *mathematical structure* of the WKT polygon—only that it contains some data.
+We could add to a workflow for example, by adding subsequent tests for validating the contents of dwc:footprintWKT, but focusing on a "limited specific aspect" of data is a core principle of the standard.

+See also [Principles for Defining Tests](../supplement/index.md#3112-principles-non-normative) in the Supplement.

 ## 4.2 Identify the Information Elements (non-normative)